Advanced Topics In Arrhythmias

 Atrial fibrillation (AF) is a disorder that results in multiple wavefronts of reentry simultaneously circulating around the atria, giving the appearance of disorganized electrical activity of the atria.
 AF can be recognized on the ECG by an irregularly irregular ventricular rhythm with disorganized fibrillatory activity in the baseline.
 The incidence of atrial fibrillation increases dramatically with age, affecting 2-3% of patients in their seventies and 10-12% of patients over the age of eighty.
 It is also commonly seen in patients with valvular heart disease, ischemic heart disease, cardiomyopathy, and hypertension.
 Occasionally, atrial fibrillation occurs in the absence of underlying heart disease, and in those cases it is known as “lone” atrial fibrillation.
 Atrial fibrillation results in a number of physiologic disturbances.
 First, the heart rhythm is often rapid and irregular, which can cause patients to experience palpitations.
 Also, the heart rate may increase dramatically with only mild physical activity, resulting in exertional dyspnea and exercise intolerance.
 Second, shortening of left ventricular filling time caused by the rapid rate combined with the loss of the atrial “kick” results in a decrease in the cardiac output, which may also cause dyspnea and exercise intolerance, as well as lightheadedness, hypotension, and fatigue.
 Patients with diastolic dysfunction (non-compliant or “stiff” ventricles) are particularly affected by the compromised LV filling.
 Third, the loss of an organized atrial contraction results in stasis of the atrial blood, particularly in the left atrial appendage.
 This can result in thrombosis and embolization.
 Stroke is the major source of morbidity and mortality from atrial fibrillation, and it is believed that 15% of all strokes occur as a result of atrial fibrillation.
 The risk factors for stroke in AF include age over 65 (especially over 70), diabetes, left ventricular dysfunction, a history of a prior stroke, and hypertension.

-Patients who are felt to be in chronic or “permanent” atrial fibrillation should be anticoagulated with warfarin indefinitely, as many large studies have demonstrated that this reduces the risk of stroke by nearly 80%.
-The only patients who do not require warfarin are those with “lone” atrial fibrillation under the age of sixty-five.
+Patients with atrial fibrillation and increased risk of stroke should be anticoagulated indefinitely, as many large studies have demonstrated that this can reduce the risk of stroke by nearly 80%.
+The only patients who do not require anticoagulation are those with “lone” atrial fibrillation under the age of sixty-five.
 These patients appear to have a very low risk of stroke and can be managed with aspirin alone.
-Although the risk of bleeding complications (particularly intracerebral bleed) from warfarin increases dramatically with age over seventy-five years, so does the risk of stroke from atrial fibrillation.
+Although the risk of bleeding complications (particularly intracerebral bleed) from warfarin increases dramatically with age over 80 years, so does the risk of stroke from atrial fibrillation.
 Therefore, each elderly patient’s risk-to-benefit ratio must be assessed individually.
 Overall, the risk of stroke without warfarin may exceed 10% per year, yet the risk of serious bleeding complications from warfarin therapy is only 1-2% per year.
+There are a number of risk factors for stroke that need to be assessed, including a history of hypertension, diabetes, heart failure, and especially a history of a prior stroke or TIA.

 Nearly all patients with “lone” atrial fibrillation and most patients with paroxysmal atrial fibrillation seem to have discrete “trigger foci” that serve to initiate AF.
 Most of these foci have been mapped to the pulmonary veins behind the left atrium.
-“Focal atrial fibrillation” can be treated with catheter ablation of the focus, but there is a reported risk of pulmonary vein stenosis, not to mention the risk of a trans-septal puncture to gain access to the left atrium.
-Newer catheter ablation procedures have been developed to “isolate” the pulmonary veins from the rest of the atrial myocardium, thus disconnecting the arrhythmogenic focus from the heart and preventing recurrent AF.
+Catheter ablation procedures have been developed to “isolate” the pulmonary veins from the rest of the atrial myocardium, thus disconnecting the arrhythmogenic focus from the heart and preventing recurrent AF.
 Similar to the surgical “maze” procedure developed in the 1980s, these catheter-based ablation procedures can reduce or eliminate AF in up to 80% of patients.
-Although the technique is still evolving, it remains tedious and time-consuming, and is associated with a 3-4% risk of serious complications, including cardiac puncture, tamponade, systemic embolization, pulmonary vein stenosis, atrio-esophageal fistula, and phrenic nerve damage, and even death.
+Although the technique is still evolving, it remains tedious and time-consuming, and is associated with a 3-4% risk of serious complications, including cardiac puncture, tamponade, systemic embolization, pulmonary vein stenosis, atrio-esophageal fistula, phrenic nerve damage, and even death.
 Many patients have to have repeat procedures because of recurrent atrial fibrillation or flutter.
 Nevertheless, AF ablation continues to be an exciting and promising treatment for this otherwise frustrating condition.